OSCNWeb/oscn-careers/_posts/2022-08-11-deputy-supreme-court-clerk.md

 Court of Criminal Appeals.
 - Receiving and processing Orders and Opinions issued by the Oklahoma Court of Criminal Appeals.
-- Assisting in filing all paperwork docketed with the Clerk’s office on a daily basis.
+- Assisting in filing all paperwork docketed with the Clerk's office on a daily basis.
-- Maintaining the Court of Criminal Appeal’s Secured Communications files.
+- Maintaining the Court of Criminal Appeal's Secured Communications files.
 - Assisting in directing the general public and attorneys about policies, procedures and rules of the Oklahoma Court of Criminal Appeals when requested.
 - Assisting all other Deputy Clerks in the performance of their duties as necessary